bewuwy/lives-plugin/README.md

   - **lives.control**:
       Allows you to turn counting lives on and off.
       default: op
-  - **lives.config.reset**:
-      Allows you to reset config file from command.
-      default: op
   - **lives.save**:
       Allows you to save/load lives to/from file.
       default: op
   - **lives.moveItem**:
-      Allows you to move item.
+      Allows you to move the life item in inventory.
       default: op
   - **lives.scoreboard**:
       Allows you to show/hide scoreboard